LongBu/AWS-MLS-C01-Study-Guide/README.md

       * Often seen as high accuracy on training data set, but lower accuracy on test or evaluation data set.
         * When training and evaluating a model, we use training, evaluation, and testing data sets.
       * Batch sizes that are larger can increase chances of becoming stuck in a local minima
       * Higher learning rates run the risk of overshooting an optimal solution
       * Generally good to pair a small batch size and a small learning rate
     * Regularization techniques are intended to prevent overfitting.
-    * Too wide/deep of a neural layer(s) ending in overfitting=> simpler model
+    * Too wide/deep of a neural layer(s) ending in overfitting=> simpler model might be better
     * Specific to NN:
       * Dropout: Remove some neurons at each Epoch During training, which forces the model to learn/spread out learning among other neurons Preventing individual neurons from overfitting specific data point(s)
       * Early stopping is breaking early training from Epochs as accuracy levels out, preventing overfitting
-    * L1 / L2 Regularization
+    * L1 (LASSO) / L2 (Ridge) Regularization
       * Preventing overfitting in ML in general
       * A regularization term is added as weights are learned
       * L1 term is the sum of the weights absolute weights